zqx1392/hello-world/README.md

 - stardew valley
 - AC Origin
 - Far cry 5

-new webpage
-- add more content, copy good point from other (because we have none, we can start new!)
-- post setA-E to facebook
-- buy ad on google

 what I want to do this time (after rance update)
 * get japan quest/card